 The Federal Diabetes and Vision Exemption Programs have specific requirements, as well as requests for hearing and seizure exemptions require specific information to be submitted to the Agency for review.
-This information may include medical exams, employment history, driving experience and motor vehicle records must be submitted with the application.
+This information may include medical exams, employment history, driving experience and motor vehicle records which must be submitted with the application.
 The Agency will make a final decision within 180 days of receipt of the complete application.

 Applying for an Exemption

-An individual may apply for an exemption from the diabetes and vision standard, section 391.41(b)(3) and 391.41(b)(11), 391.41(b)(8) or 391(b)(10) of the regulation, by utilizing these programs.
-If you do not currently meet the diabetes and/or vision standard and are unable to obtain a non-restricted Medical Examiner’s Certificate, Form MCSA-5876, you may be an eligible candidate.
+An individual may apply for an exemption from the diabetes, hearing, seizure and vision standard, section 391.41(b)(3) and 391.41(b)(11), 391.41(b)(8) or 391(b)(10) of the regulation, by utilizing these programs.
+If you do not currently meet the diabetes, hearing, seizure and/or vision standard and are unable to obtain a non-restricted Medical Examiner’s Certificate, Form MCSA-5876, you may be an eligible candidate.

 Please note that all exemption programs are for drivers who intend to operate commercial motor vehicles (CMVs) in interstate commerce.
 FMCSA does not have statutory authority to grant waivers/exemptions to drivers from states' intrastate requirements.
 Therefore, the FMCSA waivers/exemptions do not permit regulatory relief for drivers who plan to limit their operations to intrastate commerce.

 - Federal Hearing Exemption Application (NEW)